guilhermecvm/futeboleiro-angular2/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.16.

 ## Development server
+Clone and run [futeboleiro-server](https://github.com/guilhermecvm/futeboleiro-server) to work as a proxy and bypass CORS.

-Run `ng serve` for a dev server.
+Run `ng serve --proxy-config proxy.conf.json` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Your API will be exposed in `http://localhost:4200/api/matches`.

 ## Code scaffolding